mediact/data-container/README.md

 ```

 The copy method supports wildcards.
 The matches of the wildcards can be used
-in the destination in a similar way as in pre_replace().
+in the destination in a similar way as in preg_replace().

 ```php
 <?php